quadsurf/react-curriculum/01-introduction-to-react.md

 |----------------|---------------|
 | `element`      |   `container` |

-The `ReactDOM.render()` function uses the `ReactElement` to create a component hierarchy and then inserts it into the DOM as the child of the `DOMElement`.
+The `ReactDOM.render()` function uses the `ReactElement` to create a component hierarchy and then inserts it into the DOM hierarchy as the child of the `DOMElement`.
 The `ReactDOM.render()` function controls the contents of the `DOMElement`.
 Any existing content inside the `DOMElement` is replaced when the `ReactDOM.render()` function is invoked.

 **NOTE:** You'll learn how React uses a reconciliation algorithm to efficiently update the contents of the `DOMElement` later.